Dragonfly in Amber: Scotland, 1745 and the Rising

 Claire frees Jamie by an arrangement with King Louis XV of France, and they are banished from France.
 Back in Scotland with Fergus, they settle into farm life at his home at Lallybroch with Jamie's sister Jenny and her family.
 Jamie receives a letter from Charles Stuart, announcing his attempt to retake the throne of Scotland, which the prince has signed Jamie's name to, branding him a traitor to the Crown.
-Left with no choice, he gathers the men of Lallybroch to join the Stuart army.
-Young Lord John Grey, an English scout, stumbles upon Jamie and Claire.
+Left with no choice, he gathers the men of Lallybroch to join the Jacobite army.
+Lord John Grey, a young Hanoverian scout stumbles upon Jamie and Claire.
 Thinking Claire a prisoner, Grey tries to "save" her, whereupon Jamie breaks the boy's arm but spares his life.
-Information gleaned by Jamie from this encounter helps the Highlanders win at the Battle of Prestonpans.
+Information gleaned by Jamie from this encounter helps the Jacobites win at the Battle of Prestonpans.

 Charles Stuart dispatches Jamie to convince his grandfather, Lord Lovat, to send his men to join Stuart’s forces, and eventually he agrees to send troops led by his son Simon.
 When Jamie and Claire return to Edinburgh, then find the men of Lallybroch have been imprisoned for desertion, as the men had left for Lallybroch on Jamie’s orders.
 Claire visits the men in prison and tends to Alex Randall.
-After a skirmish and a night of hiding in a church with Jamie, Dougal MacKenzie and his men, Claire is taken by the English who think she is a hostage.
+After a skirmish and a night of hiding in a church with Jamie, Dougal MacKenzie and his men, Claire is taken by Hanoverian troops who think she is a hostage.
 She is taken to the Duke of Sandringham’s home where she tries to ascertain whether he is a Jacobite.
 After being imprisoned in her room by Sandringham, Jamie rescues Claire.
 They leave with Mary Hawkins, who insists on coming with them.
 Hugh Monroe is killed in an attempt to save Claire and Murtagh kills the Duke of Sandringham.
 Upon their return to Edinburgh, Mary Hawkins and Alex Randall are reunited, and before his death, Alex has Mary and Jack Randall marry.
 Mary is pregnant, and Claire realizes that Frank’s lineage is safe after all.

 As the disastrous Battle of Culloden approaches, Jamie and Claire discuss assassinating Charles Stuart, but decide against it.
 Dougal MacKenzie, having overheard their conversation, accuses Claire of persuading Jamie to betray his people, and attempts to kill Claire.
 Dougal is stabbed by Jamie and dies in his arms.
 Knowing he is wanted for murder and will soon die, Jamie attempts to ensure that his nephew young Jamie will inherit Lallybroch and to send Claire back through the stones to 1946.
 He tells Claire he knows she is pregnant and forces Claire and the unborn Brianna to return to her own time to spare her from the battle's aftermath.
 Jamie returns to Culloden, intending to die in the battle.